debainz/baruch-wifi-on-Linux/README.md

+## Non-KDE/GNOME Users:
+Some of you may not be using desktop environments that comes with the tools.
+Thus in this section we will go with the package [networkmanagerapplet](https://gitlab.gnome.org/GNOME/network-manager-applet/) from Gnome.

+On Arch Linux this package is named `network-manager-applet` which can be found in the [AUR](https://archlinux.org/packages/?name=network-manager-applet).
+On NixOS this package is name [`networkmanagerapplet`](https://github.com/NixOS/nixpkgs/blob/fe51d34885f7b5e3e7b59572796e1bcb427eccb1/pkgs/by-name/ne/networkmanagerapplet/package.nix#L88).
+This package should be widely availiable across most of the distros, search for your own package repository if you are not using the above distributions.

+After you have the package installed, launch it and follow the KDE section of [Main WiFi](#on-kde-1) and [Eduroam](#eduroam)(#on-kde-1) to proceed.

 ### Troubleshooting eduroam:
 eduroam seems to be the finickiest out of the 2, so if you run into issues, here are some steps you can take.